-Summary of proposals Summary of feedback Tentative decisions IAS 36 Impairment of Assets IAS 36 Impairment of Assets A62.
-The Exposure Draft proposes amendments: a) to specify that regulatory assets are outside the scope of IAS 36; and b) to avoid double-counting of estimates of future cash flows when testing an asset or a cash-generating unit for any impairment.
+Summary of proposals Summary of feedback Tentative decisions IAS 36 Impairment of Assets IAS 36 Impairment of Assets Amendments to IAS 36 - AP9B discussed in February 2024 A62.
+The Exposure Draft proposes amendments: a) to specify that regulatory assets are outside the scope of IAS 36; and b) to avoid double-counting of estimates of future cash flows when testing an asset or a cashgenerating unit for any impairment.
 B69.
 Most respondents who commented on the proposed amendments suggested the IASB provide guidance and illustrative examples.
 B70.
 A few respondents said: a) it may not always be possible to separate cash flows of regulatory assets and regulatory liabilities from the cash flows of a cash-generating unit; b) regulatory assets and regulatory liabilities should always be included in the cash-generating unit to which they belong because they do not generate largely independent cash flows; and c) applying the proposed amendments may not lead to a meaningful comparison between the carrying amount of the cash-generating unit and its recoverable amount because of different discount rates used in those measurements.
-Other IFRS Accounting Standards A63.
+C37.
+The IASB tentatively decided: a) to retain the proposal to exclude regulatory assets from the scope of IAS 36; b) to omit the proposed amendments to paragraphs 43 and 79 of IAS 36; and c) to provide no further guidance on applying IAS 36.
+A63.
 The Exposure Draft proposes amending: a) IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors to delete paragraph 54G.
 This paragraph provides a temporary exception that would no longer be needed when applying the proposals in the Exposure Draft. b) IFRS 5 Non-current Assets Held for Sale and Discontinued Operations to exclude regulatory assets from the scope of the measurement requirements of that Standard.
 Other IFRS Accounting Standards B71.
 An accounting firm and a national standard-setter from North America suggested the IASB include guidance in IAS 7 Statement of Cash Flows on how an entity should consider its regulatory assets, regulatory liabilities, regulatory income and regulatory expense in its statement of cash flows.
 B72.
 A few respondents suggested the IASB provide guidance on the interaction with, and amend, a few other IFRS Accounting Standards.